thrillee/double2Dec/README.md

-Certainly, here's a README in Markdown format for your Go code:

 # SQL Double to Decimal Conversion Tool

 This Go program provides a simple way to generate SQL queries for converting double/float columns to decimal columns with a specified precision.